Skip to content Skip to search Skip to department menu

 A “service animal” is defined as a dog that is individually trained to do work or perform tasks for people with disabilities (includes physical, sensory, psychiatric, intellectual, or other mental disability.)
 The task(s) performed by the dog must be directly related to the person's disability.

 A “companion animal” is defined as an animal that provides emotional support, comfort or companionship, and requires no formal training.
-Companion animals are not considered service animals under state or federal law.
+Companion animals are not considered service animals under state law.

 Rescinds Policy Number: II.B.060